-Email continues to be a powerful marketing tool for businesses with 215.3 billion of emails received and sent every day in 2016 and projected to reach 257.7 billion in 2020.
+Email continues to be a powerful marketing tool for businesses, with 215.3 billion emails sent and received every day in 2016.
+This number is projected to reach 257.7 billion emails in 2020.
 Worldwide email use is forecast to reach 4.4 billion users by the year 2023.
 With so many emails sent every day, getting readers’ attention is getting tough.

-How one starts their email is as important as how they end it.
-So, how can one create a better email signature to improve the overall email marketing strategy?
+The end of your email is just as important as the beginning.
+So, how can you create a better email signature to improve your overall email marketing strategy?
 Here are some tips.

-After a recipient has read the email, they might want to initiate contact with the brand.
-The contact details are completely up to the sender and may include name, position, company, phone numbers, office addresses, photo and logo, website/blog, and social media icons.
-If the website is included, link it.
-A motto the brand lives by can also be added to the footer.
+After a recipient has read an email, they may want to contact the sender directly.
+Including contact details is completely up to the sender and may include name, position, company, phone numbers, office addresses, photo and logo, website/blog, and social media icons.
+If you have a website, include a link to it.
+A brand motto can be added to the footer.
 Use SendPulse to create a unique email template with an email signature of choice.

-A good example of Bonobos’ email signature with a brand name, phone number, office address, and motto:
+Here is a good email footer example from Bonobos.
+Notice that it includes Their brand name, phone number, office address, and motto:

-Include buttons leading to the brand’s social media profiles in the email signature.
-This way, subscribers will have more chances to learn about your brand and you will increase your social media audience.
-Check out this simple email signature where Monsoon offers to follow their brand on Facebook, Instagram, Pinterest, Twitter, and YouTube.
+Include buttons leading to your social media profiles in the email signature.
+This way, subscribers will have more chances to learn about your brand and join your social media audience.
+Check out this simple email signature where Monsoon shows recipients how to find their brand on Facebook, Instagram, Pinterest, Twitter, and YouTube.

 With SendPulse you can easily add social media buttons to your email signature.

-Consider using a generic font so that it will display well across all email clients.
-If using a fancy font, always have a fallback font (in case the original font doesn’t work on some devices).
+Consider using a generic font so that it is properly displayed on various email clients.
+If you want to use a fancy font, always have a fallback font (in case the original font doesn’t work on some devices).
 Don’t use more than two fonts in one email signature.
 Some generic fonts are Calibri, Arial, Times New Roman, Georgia, Helvetica, Arial Black, and more.

-Using SendPulse you can customize your email signature either by choosing a pre-made template that already contains it or creating your own from scratch.
-You just need to drag the signature section to your email, choose the layout you like and add the necessary information.
+Using SendPulse you can customize your email signature either by choosing a pre-made template that already contains a footer or create your own from scratch.
+You just need to drag the signature section to your email, choose a layout you like and add the necessary information.
 Find out more here.

 Below is an email signature from Bonobos.
 They’ve used two fonts including Arial font.

 Be sure to use your brand colors to increase brand recognition.
 However, “less is more” is the best approach here.
-The more colors one chooses, the higher the likelihood of picking clashing colors.
+The more colors that you use, the higher the likelihood is of picking clashing colors.

-Check out the color of an email footer added by Fairygodboss.
+Check out the color of the email footer added by Fairygodboss.
 The brand uses purple in its logo and text:

-Finally, ensure that the email signature design is compatible with mobile devices.
+Finally, ensure that your email signature design is compatible with mobile devices.
 Around 80% of people read their emails on their phones.
-If the email is too wide or too complicated, users will not see the message correctly or will have to scroll sideways to view the whole message.
-An email service, such as SendPulse, can help marketers design the right emails for their campaigns.
+If the email is too wide or complicated, users will not see the message correctly and will have to scroll sideways to view the whole message.
+An email service, like SendPulse, will help you design excellent emails for your campaigns.

-Images can bring out the company’s personality in email.
-The company logo or any graphics that adequately represents the brand is a great addition to the email signature.
-However, limit them to just one or two.
+Images bring out a company’s personality in email.
+A company logo or any graphics that adequately represent the brand are a great addition to an email signature.
+However, limit yourself to just one or two images.
 Apart from the brand logo, another image that is commonly used in the footer is the email sender’s headshot.

 Below is an email signature from Fairygodboss with the company logo added to the email footer.

-Every brand should offer their customers a way to unsubscribe from marketing messages if they wish to do so.
-This way, you not only follow the law but keep your mailing list engaged.
+Every brand should offer their customers a way to easily unsubscribe from marketing messages.
+This way, you not only follow the law but maintain a mailing list containing interested subscribers.
 There’s no point in sending promotions to those customers who are not interested in your brand.
-Moreover, low open rates harm the sender reputation.
+Moreover, low open rates harm the sender's reputation.
 So, to be on the safe side, make unsubscribing a one-step process as Forever 21 does:

 The response one gets when they click the unsubscribe link: